emqx/eip/active/0011-persistent-sessions.md

 publish acknowledgement can be given until the message is persisted.

-The connection process of a persistent session can keep markers for its latest delivered message and store it in the state.
-We need to preserve the order of messages from each publisher, which can be achieved by keeping a separate marker for each node in the cluster.
-Since the nodeID is a part of the messageID, it is simple to keep the markers separate.
-The state does not need to know the cluster nodes beforehand, but only note that a messageID from a node it didn't know about needs to be preserved.

 On resuming a session, the existing takeover proceedure should be used if it is possible (i.e., if there is a running connection process), but otherwise fall back to retrieving the last known state from the